Kaiyrly/eb-1a/3-improvements/README.md

      converted to that of a permanent resident.
-   - In the rare case of denial, this status is retroactively converted to a 'work visa' status and expires soon after the deadline for appealing.
+   - In the rare case of denial, this status is retroactively converted to a 'work visa' status and expires soon after the deadline for requesting.

 In no way is this less secure than what we have now with the open border and unvetted people